Why Consider Financing?

 Depreciation vs. Section 179 Expensing

-When a business purchases qualifying equipment, a depreciation method is typically used which writes off a little of the cost at a time beginning when it is placed in service.
+When a business purchases qualifying equipment, a depreciation method is typically used.
+Depreciation writes off a portion of the cost each year beginning with the year it is placed in service.
+There are several factors involved with determining how much can be deducted each year. (* See Example Below)

 A few other points: